dldemoks/Joomla-3.4.8---Virtuemart-3.0.9/README.md

 Joomla
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддерживаемая версия CMS Joomla 3.4.8 с установленным Virtuemart 3.0.9
+Support for CMS Joomla 3.4.8 with VirtueMart 3.0.9 installed